University of Maryland - College Park Data & Information Overview

 Student Loan Debt

-How Much Money Do UMCP Graduates Make?bachelor's degree recipients from UMCP make around $62,900 per year during the early years of their employment.
+How Much Money Do UMCP Graduates Make?students who graduate from UMCP with a bachelor's degree go on to jobs where they make an average salary of $62,900 in their early years.
 This is good news for future UMCP graduates since it is 58% more than the average college graduate's salary of $39,802 per year.

 Location of University of Maryland - College Park